mush42/oy-cms/README.md

 I thought you already know.
 But in case you don't, here is a hint:

-> The Midwest, a deserted village, an already dead child, a junky  boy, a black woman with two faces, and a serious man whom you don't want to mess with.
+> The Midwest, a deserted village, an already dead boy, another junky boy, a black woman with two faces, and a serious man whom you don't want to mess with.

 ## Contributing